DadOpsMateoMaddox/Cybersec-Scanner/README.md

 # Include phishing detection with screenshot
 python MultiThreatScanner.py example.com --screenshot suspicious_site.png

-# Verbose output (for when you want to see all the gory details)
+# Verbose output (for when you want to see all the gory details and pretend you understand what's happening)
 python MultiThreatScanner.py example.com --verbose
 ```